WICG/async-append/EXPLAINER.md

 requiring the UA to throw out the work-so-far and start over.

-While the DOMBatch is in the "started" state, the UA must silently restart its async work whenever it's invalidated, but otherwise continue as normal.
+While the DOMBatch is in the "started" state, mutations that invalidate the async work must result in the async work being silently restarted.
+The DOMBatch *must not* proceed to the "ready" state if the completed async work has been invalidated;
+it can only transition when its async work is both finished *and* known to not be invalidated.
+The spec does not otherwise place any requirements on *when* the async work is restarted.

-While the DOMBatch is in the "ready" state, the UA *may* silently restart its async work whenever its invalidated
+While the DOMBatch is in the "ready" state, mutations that invalidate the async work must silently mark the async work as invalid.
-(thus possibly causing a call to `finish()` to take extra synchronous time, if it's called before the work is readied again).
-It is not required to do so, however;
-it may simply wait until `finish()` is called and then synchronously redo the work.
+The UA *may* silently restart invalid async work at any time.
+If `finish()` is called while the async work is completed but invalid, the UA *must* silently restart the async work
+(as if `finish()` was called early).

+When the DOMBatch is in the "finished" state, the work has been committed and no further changes can invalidate it.

 The essential guarantee here is that an author can naively call `finish()` when the UA tells them the work is done